animal-tree/Writing-stuff/Stuff15-Ongoing.md

 Then rather than rising out of nothing, it arose from the combination of the three.
 Physical reality $\Omega$ representing anything, or the limits of representational space.
 Qualia $\alpha$ representing everything, or $\mathbb{N}$ applied to observation $\mathrm{I}$. $\emptyset$ representing nothing.

+The only constraint on any of these would be, together or independently, they must create themselves.

 **Prestigious officer of physics:** This is very philosophical.

 **Me:** Let's make it concrete!